Healthdirect Free Australian health advice you can count on.

 Adult day centres

-Adult day centres also give people with dementia an opportunity to socialise and do supervised activities.
-Although they may resist going at the beginning, they will often look forward to going once they start.
+Adult day centres also give people with dementia an opportunity to socialise and do activities like music and art programs.

 During the middle stages of dementia, you might feel the person needs supervision all the time to stay safe.
-As the disease goes into the late stages, the person may need even more intense support.
+As the disease progresses, the person may need even more support.
+A long-term care setting may be best.

-There are different types of care, depending on each person’s needs.
-These can include:
+There are different types of care, depending on each person's needs.

 Going to long-term care can be a stressful experience for families.
 Some carers feel guilty and wonder if they are doing the right thing.
+These feelings are normal.

 Hospice care focuses on comfort and dignity at the end of life.
 In the final stages of dementia, hospice care can support people with dementia and their families.

 The main goal is to manage pain and other symptoms during the last months of life.
 It focuses on giving comfort.
-People can get hospice at home or in a nursing facility.
+People can get hospice care at home or in a nursing facility.

 Resources and support